jdaif/slate/source/index.html.md

 - R
 # Miu client-api library install:

-> To install Miu API Python library, you will need to use the following
+> To import Miu API Python library, you will need to import both commonsutils.clients and apiclient.exposurelibrary.elt_client

 ```python